rdegges/rdegges-www/content/2010/non-profit-idea-neverending-charity.md

 ---
-title: "Non-Profit Idea: Neverending Charity"
+aliases:
+  - /non-profit-idea-neverending-charity/
 date: "2010-10-15"
+description: "A quick non-profit idea -- what if you accepted donations, then paid out interest generated each month to a user-voted charity?"
+slug: "non-profit-idea-neverending-charity"
 tags: ["ideas"]
-slug: "non-profit-idea-neverending-charity"
-description: "A quick non-profit idea -- what if you accepted donations, then paid out interest generated each month to a user-voted charity?"
+title: "Non-Profit Idea: Neverending Charity"
 ---